sous-chefs/meta/departure.md

 ## When the maintainer wants to leave

-If someone objects to the project moving and wants to continue maintainance under the brigade, we add a prominent link to fork on the readme and continue development.
+If someone objects to the project moving and wants to continue maintenance under the brigade, we add a prominent link to fork on the readme and continue development.
 People are generally not idiots, so if they have a reason to leave us we should support them.

 Otherwise we update the cookbook `README.md` to mark as relocated, at least pointing where the cookbook went.